ElectronicsTinkerer/ChatRoom/README.md

 - A message's text can be copied to the clipboard simply by clicking on the text of the message.
 - Messages can be `Ctrl + Click`ed to be opened in another tab as a link.
 (Will copy text to clipboard as well)
 - When a new message appears, a notification will popup that can be clicked to scroll to the bottom (it will disappear in 5 seconds if not clicked).
 This way, the user is not interrupted by a new message and can choose to see it immediately or continue reading further up in the messages.
 - If you use a web browser that allows for setting of custom search engines, you can set a custom "search engine" as the messenger.
 This lets you easily post messages without having to first load the page.
 Just make sure that the browser sends a `POST` request with the key `message` set.
-For example, on Chrome: just set `https://[some URL stuff]/messenger.php?message=%s` as a search engine and you should be good to go!
+For example, on Chrome just set `https://[some URL stuff]/messenger.php?message=%s` as a search engine and you should be good to go!
 (As a word of caution, make sure that you are logged in when posting using this method, or you will lose your message).
+- The user has some options (auto-scrolling and auto-message-box focus) that can be accessed by clicking on the "Welcome" message.